ltjldc/ENGG1340-GP/README.md

 defect: No skill to recover mp and damage to boss is very low *shield could prevent players from boss’s next hit

+When a player does not have enough mp to use some skill, using that skill will automatically skip that round.

 Hence, teamwork is needed in OC dmx, different roles could make the most of themselves only with their team members.

 The game is full of randomness.
-The damage value of some skills is generated randomly within a range, and there are two buff and two debuff that player have chance to get each round, the following is buff & debuff invlvoed.
+The damage or healing value of some skills is generated randomly within a range, and there are two buff and two debuff that player have chance to get each round, the following is buff & debuff included.
-Buff involved:
+Buff included:
 	1. ALL players recover 500hp.
 	2. ALL players' mp become double
-Debuff involved:
+Debuff included:
 	3. ALL players lose 50% mp
 	4. ALL players fall asleep, players' rounds end.

+The user can first choose a language (English is preferable because the Chinese version still contains some English).

 The target of players is defeating boss, 1340Fail.
 When the HP of the boss becomes 0, players win; when the HPs of all the players become 0, players lose.